Howard Lindzon: Wallstrip

 Wallstrip was a daily business satire news video podcast launch in October 16, 2006.
 Founder and sole creator of the podcast, Lindzon described his vision for the show in the first teaser of two teasers that were released two days beforehand.
 The initial concept was to highlight publicly traded companies whose stock was trading at or near an all-time high.
 In May 2007, the program was acquired by CBS's interactive unit at an estimated value of US$5 million.

-Just two months short of the two-year anniversary show, the offerings of episodes stopped abruptly with no prior announcements after the final episode on December 12, 2008.
+Just two months short of the second anniversary show, the offerings of episodes stopped abruptly with no prior announcements after the final episode on December 12, 2008.
 As the podcast was not generating the anticipated revenue, despite the popularity of the show, it appeared that CBS would no longer provide on-going funding.
 In all, around 500 episodes were produced during the 26-month period.

 Lindzon published his first book The Wallstrip (TM) Edge: Using Trends to Make Money – Find Them, Ride Them, and Get Off in 2009 discussing market trends, company research, and risk management.